Christopher Peterson (law professor)

 Christopher Lewis Peterson (born 1975) is an American attorney, legal scholar, and political candidate working as the John J. Flynn Endowed Professor of Law at the University of Utah S.J.
 Quinney College of Law.
 Peterson was the Democratic nominee for the 2020 Utah gubernatorial election, losing to Republican lieutenant governor Spencer Cox.
 Peterson specializes in consumer protection law.
 He served as a finance official for the Obama administration, where he focused on protecting United States Armed Forces members from predatory lending.
+On July 27, 2026, it was announced that Peterson would become the Director of the New Jersey Division of Consumer Affairs.

 Early life and education

 Born and raised in West Valley City, Utah, Peterson attended public schools.
 He earned a Bachelor of Arts degree and Juris Doctor from the University of Utah.

 Career

 After graduating from law school, Peterson worked in Wyoming, Washington, D.C., and Florida before returning as a professor at his alma mater.
 In 2012–2016 he was on leave to work in Washington, D.C., where he worked in various roles including as a Special Advisor in the Office of the Director at the Consumer Financial Protection Bureau (CFPB), in the Office of Legal Policy for Personnel and Readiness in the United States Department of Defense, and as senior counsel for enforcement policy and strategy in the CFPB's Office of Enforcement.

 In 2018, he was elected fellow of the American College of Consumer Financial Lawyers.